ucb-dataj/2018/md/software.md

 ### [Chrome](https://www.mozilla.org/en-US/firefox/new/)

 Some of the tools we will use are Chrome add-ons.
 Ensure that you have the latest version of this popular web browser.
-[Download Chromes](https://www.mozilla.org/en-US/firefox/all/); if already installed, make sure you are updated to the latest version [following these instructions](https://support.google.com/chrome/answer/95414?co=GENIE.Platform%3DDesktop&hl=en).
+Download Chrome [from here](https://www.mozilla.org/en-US/firefox/all/); if already installed, make sure you are updated to the latest version [following these instructions](https://support.google.com/chrome/answer/95414?co=GENIE.Platform%3DDesktop&hl=en).

 ### [Google Sheets](https://www.google.com/sheets/about/)
 Our spreadsheet application for these classes will be Google Sheets.
 Use from your [Google Drive ]()account.